stackp/promisejs/README.md

     promise.join([f1, f2, f3, ...]);

-Executes functions together, until their promises are all resolved, then resolve its own promise.
-Each function must return a promise and resolve it somehow. `promise.chain()` returns a `Promise` whose attached callbacks are invoked with the arguments: `[result1, result2, result3, ...], [error1, error2, error3, ...]`. `promise.join()` returns a `Promise`.
+`promise.join()` executes functions together, until their promises are all resolved, then resolve its own promise.
+Each function must return a promise and resolve it somehow. `promise.join()` returns a `Promise` whose attached callbacks are invoked with the arguments: `[result1, result2, result3, ...], [error1, error2, error3, ...]`.

 **Example**: